How to Clean a Rusty Cast Iron Skillet

 How to Keep Cast Iron Well-Seasoned:

-• After each use, dry your cast iron, heat it slightly on the stove and rub Crisbee over the cooking surface.
-Wipe off excess oil with a paper towel (or soy ink newspaper), let it cool and then store it.
+• After each use, dry your cast iron, heat it slightly on the stove and rub oil over the cooking surface.
+Wipe off excess oil with a paper towel (or soy ink newspaper), let it cool, and then store it.

 Lessons Learned:

-Now that I’ve cleaned my cast iron and re-seasoned it, I am determined to keep it well-seasoned on a regular basis.
+• Now that I’ve cleaned my cast iron and re-seasoned it, I am determined to keep it well-seasoned regularly.
 It will be easier than going through this process again.

-Plan to invest several hours; 4 hours for the self-clean cycle and 3-4 for each 450° ‘baking’ cycle…up to 20-hours total baking time.
-Although you are not actively involved most of the time and the process can be spread out as long as you need, but why bother if you just keep it well seasoned!
+• Plan to invest several hours; 4 hours for the self-clean cycle and 3-4 for each 450° ‘baking’ cycle…up to 20 hours total baking time.
+Although you are not actively involved most of the time and the process can be spread out as long as you need, why bother if you keep it well-seasoned?
 (Can you hear me motivating myself to do a better maintenance job?)

-Refer back to these tips on how to clean a rusty cast iron skillet, bookmark this page or pin the following image.
+Refer back to these tips on cleaning a rusty cast iron skillet, bookmark this page or pin the following image.

 Rusty Cast Iron Griddle